kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ![Eliza Packages](./images/3-Pack_Depend.png)

 ##	 Development using Eliza Framework
+*If you don't intend to customize an agent using Eliza, you can stop reading here.*

 **Disclaimer**: This is not yet a programming tutorial, but are only reading notes.
 A tutorial will be written after some development done with the framework.

 The following reading notes were written using human intelligence, supported by the AI tool Google NotebookLM: https://notebooklm.google.com/